ACM-JUIT/Draw2Develop-2/README.md

 We made a output website with HTML and CSS.
 - Libraries Used
   - <b>TensorFlow</b> : TensorFlow is a free and open-source software library for machine learning.
 It can be used across a range of tasks but has a particular focus on training and inference of deep neural networks.
+  - <b>TensorFlow (Keras)</b> : Keras is a deep learning API written in Python, running on top of the machine learning platform TensorFlow.
+It was developed with a focus on enabling fast experimentation.
+Being able to go from idea to result as fast as possible is key to doing good research.
+Keras is: Simple -- but not simplistic.
 - <b>Machine Learning:</b> Logistic regression (Supervised)
 - <b>Deep Learning:</b> In deep learning we implemented <b>CNN</b>